slackapi/node-tasks-app/nodejs/docs/structure.md

 # Project structure

+## `manifest.yml`

+`manifest.yml` is a YAML-formatted configurations bundle for Slack apps.
+With a manifest, you can create an app with a pre-defined configuration, or adjust the configuration of an existing app.

 ## `app.js`

 `app.js` is the entry point for the application and is the file you'll run using `node` to start the server.
 The project aims to keep this file as thin as possible, primarily using it as a way to route inbound requests.